To learn more about Bark's Screen Time & Web Filtering click here.

-- You will know that the web filtering is set up when you see a persistent key icon on the top right of the child's device:
+- You will know that the screen time & filtering is set up when you see a persistent key icon on the top right of the child's device:

-STEP 11: Tap Bark under the Services or Installed Services section in Accessibility.
+STEP 12: Tap Bark under the Services or Installed Services section in Accessibility.
+Turn it On.

 Our optional location alerts feature allows you to get a push notification every time your child arrives or departs a set location.
 In order to take advantage of this feature, you'll need to follow this guide: Location Alerts

 STEP 15: If you're on Bark Premium, go ahead and tap the Settings gear icon > then tap Test Monitoring.
 If you're on Bark Jr, you won't see this option and that's okay!

 Descriptions of settings: